andrewtavis/pltviz/README.md

   <img src="https://raw.githubusercontent.com/andrewtavis/stdviz/main/resources/gh_images/semicircle_parliament.png" width="400" />
 </p>

+### Novel

-A further novel addition to social science analysis is the [disproportionality bar plot](https://github.com/andrewtavis/stdviz/tree/main/stdviz/plot/disp_bar), which graphically depicts the disproportionality between expected and realized results.
+A novel addition to social science analysis is the [disproportionality bar plot](https://github.com/andrewtavis/stdviz/tree/main/stdviz/plot/disp_bar), which graphically depicts the disproportionality between expected and realized results.
 Bar widths are the proportion of shares (ex: votes received), and heights are the difference or relative difference between shares and allocations (ex: parliament seats received).

 An example follows: